Grow as an educator and achieve exceptional outcomes for our students.

 Preparing for school opening

 Ascend is known for the quality of its teacher and leader training programs.
-Each July, our two-week summer Leader Institute builds the leadership, instructional management, and coaching skills of Ascend school leadership team members, including school directors, deans of instruction, and deans of students.
+Each July, our Institutes for new leaders and returning leaders build the leadership, instructional management, and coaching skills of Ascend school leadership team members, including school directors, deans of instruction, and deans of students.
 Supported by the network’s academic and curriculum teams, these highly dynamic, expertly led sessions prepare leadership teams to launch a successful school year—and reach new heights of student achievement.

-During our three-week summer Teacher Institute (two weeks for returning teachers), Ascend leaders and outside specialists facilitate interactive workshops devoted to building and strengthening teachers’ skills in implementing the Ascend liberal arts curriculum and the unique Ascend culture.
+During our Institutes for new teachers and returning teachers, Ascend leaders and outside specialists facilitate interactive workshops devoted to building and strengthening teachers’ skills in implementing the Ascend liberal arts curriculum and the unique Ascend culture.
 Ascend prides itself on the quality, rigor, and effectiveness of these sessions.
 Teams of leaders and teachers plan and prepare to ensure a strong start to the school year, with the schools' goals in sharp focus.

 Join our collaborative, intellectually driven educators in building the finest schools in Brooklyn.